Phileosopher/toolbox/README.md

 - ■ for standalone files or portable Windows apps (many through [PortableApps.com](https://portableapps.com/)).
 - 🐍 if it runs in Python
 - 🔌 if it's an API or has API documentation
+- ⦿ for a data-heavy tool that may interest devs

 These are volatile out-of-the-box OS estimations for several reasons: